fcaballerop/cuPSS/README.md

  * CUDA toolkit (11+)
  * cuFFT
  * cuRAND
- * FFTW3
+ * FFTW3 (with single point precision)

 ## Quickstart

+### Installing dependencies

+Install the <a href="https://developer.nvidia.com/cuda-toolkit">CUDA toolkit</a>.

+Install <a href="https://www.fftw.org/">fftw3</a> with single point precision.
+Follow their <a href="https://www.fftw.org/fftw3_doc/Installation-on-Unix.html">installation instructions</a> adding `--enable-float` to the `./configure` command.

+### Compiling the library

-To run the cuPSS examples, first clone the repository
+To download cuPSS and test the examples, first clone the repository
 ```
 git clone https://github.com/fcaballerop/cuPSS.git
+cd cuPSS/
 ```

-### Compiling the library
-#### Compilation with global installation
+#### Option 1: Compilation with global installation
-Then compile the library, (check dependencies above if any errors come up during compilation).
-A CMake file is given for convenience, so cupss can be installed system wide by running
+A CMake file is given for convenience, so cupss can be installed system wide by running (check dependencies above if any errors come up during compilation, specially fftw3 with single point precision).
 ```
 mkdir build
 cd build